 Personal loans can save you money.

 One of the main benefits of using a personal loan is replacing high-interest debt with a lower rate.
-In addition, you can get a fixed rate personal loan.
+In addition, you can get a fixed-rate personal loan.
 This means your interest rate won’t rise with prevailing rates.
 Credit card rates, on the other hand, routinely rise and fall based on the interest rate environment.

 Personal loans can simplify your financial life.

 A personal loan can be a great tool to remove the chaos of having multiple payments.
-You can consolidate multiple higher-interest debt into one fixed monthly payment.
+You can consolidate multiple higher-interest debts into one fixed monthly payment.
 If you have difficulty keeping up with your credit cards and store card bills, a personal loan can streamline your payments.